Ferndown

 Ferndown is a town and civil parish in Dorset in southern England, immediately to the north of Bournemouth and Poole.
-The parish, which until 1972 was called Hampreston, includes the communities of Hampreston, Longham, Stapehill and Trickett's Cross.
-At the 2011 Census, the population of the parish was 26,559, making Ferndown the largest inland town in Dorset in terms of population, being larger than Dorchester.
+The parish, which until 1972 was called Hampreston, includes the communities of Ameysford, Hampreston, Longham, Stapehill and Trickett's Cross.
+At the 2011 census, the population of the parish was 26,559, making Ferndown the largest inland town in Dorset in terms of population, being larger than Dorchester.

 The district has a relatively large elderly population: in 2006, 38.5% were aged 60 or above.

+History

+Horticulture contributed to the growth of Ferndown, beginning in 1864 when the Stewart family established a nursery to grow plants in warmer conditions than at their principal site in Scotland.
+At first their business was concerned with landscaping tennis courts and golf courses; in 1955 they opened at Ferndown one of the first garden centres in Britain.
+Around that time Ferndown was "a village with gravel road and a scattering of shops", and much of the present town was built in the subsequent 20–30 years.

 Transport

 Ferndown lies adjacent to the A31 trunk road between Wimborne and Ringwood.
 To the east, the A31 connects to the M27 and M3 via the outskirts of Southampton to Winchester, and thence to Basingstoke and London or via the A34 to the M4 north of Newbury.
 To the west, the A31 links to the A35 to East Dorset and Devon.
 The nearest railway station is Branksome, 6+3/4 mi away.

 The nearby port of Poole provides year-round services to Cherbourg in France and Santander in Spain.
 Condor Ferries catamarans run seasonal services to Guernsey, Jersey and St. Malo, Brittany.